 Sometimes, your company image needs a refresh.
 A good rebranding strategy can be a great way to revitalize your organization and attract new customers here in San Jose or anywhere else in the world.
 Rebranding allows you to present an upgraded corporate persona, shift your marketing targets or simply say “We’re new and improved!”

-However, rebranding isn’t easy: a lot of thought and strategy is required to pull it off.
-These are some of the elements of a solid rebranding strategy that we use in our own work, when helping San Jose companies succeed.
+However, rebranding isn’t easy: a lot of thought and strategy are required to pull it off.
+These are some of the elements of a solid rebranding strategy that we use in our own work when helping San Jose companies succeed.

 1 – Start your rebranding strategy with plenty of research

 You might have a good idea for a new branding – but will it sell?
 Look hard and do plenty of hands-on research into your target markets to see what sort of reaction you’re likely to get from users.
 Doing some focus groups and giving the members multiple branding options to choose between can be a great way to narrow down your choices.

 Also, be sure to take a close look at the competition – you want your new brand to stand out, so do something that they’re not doing.

 Some people are going to be more resistant to change than others.
 You can’t always convince everyone of the validity of your rebranding strategy, but the better you can communicate it, the more likely they are to fall into line.

 This is particularly important if you utilize third-party sales partners.
 You’re almost guaranteed to have problems if you spring a surprise rebranding on them.
 They should be involved in the rebranding strategy early on to help guarantee they’re onboard.